-Figures 23 and 24 show that, in general, those living in the most deprived communities in Scotland are less likely to survive their OHCA compared to those in the least deprived areas.
+Figure 27 shows the proportion of patients with OHCA where a PAD was used before the arrival of SAS, by SIMD.
+The shaded red area shows the COVID-19 'lockdown' period.
+Figures 24 and 25 show that, in general, those living in the most deprived communities in Scotland are less likely to survive their OHCA compared to those in the least deprived areas.
 These data are unadjusted, but a recent analysis of OHCA in Scotland showed that after adjustment for age, sex, and urban/rural residency the relative odds of survival in SIMD1 dropped further when compared to SIMD5 (OR 0.56, 95% CI 0.47-0.67 (Bijman et al., 2023a).
-The largest difference in survival was observed in males <45 years old.
-This association between socio-economic position and outcomes after OHCA is not unique to Scotland and has been reported elsewhere (Chamberlain et al., 2020).
-Examining some of the processes which lead to OHCA survival it is striking that while there is a modest difference in the percentage of patients in SIMD1 receiving bystander CPR compared to SIMD5 (Figure 25), the disparity in PAD use is more marked (Figure 26).
+Examining some of the processes which lead to OHCA survival it is striking that while there is a modest difference in the percentage of patients in SIMD1 receiving bystander CPR compared to SIMD5 (Figure 26), the disparity in PAD use is more marked and appears to be worsening (Figure 27).
 See the Appendix for data tables relating to these charts.